Census and Statistics

 The Statistical Abstract of the United States contains social, political, and economic statistics for the United States.
 Most of the data in the Statistical Abstract is national, but there are some tables, such as population, representing data from metropolitan areas.

 Until 2012, The Statistical Abstract was produced by the U.S. Census Bureau’s Statistical Compendium Program and was distributed to depository libraries and available in online format free-of-charge.
 Due to budget cuts, the Statistical Compendium Program was abolished in 2012.
-However, Bernan Press will begin publishing The Statistical Abstract in print format in 2012 and an online version will be available for purchase.
-Oakland Public Library will purchase print copies from Bernan Press beginning in 2013, but we will not have online access to current issues.
-Online data from 1878-2012 will be available on the Census Bureau’s website at the URL listed above.
+That same year Bernan Press began publishing The Statistical Abstract.
+Oakland Public Library has print copies from Bernan Press beginning in 2013 but does purchase online access.
+Online data from 1878-2012 will remain available on the Census Bureau’s website at the URL listed above.

 To search by agency:

 - Choose “Find Data and Statistics from the Government.”
 You may search by federal government data and statistics by agency When searching the agencies by subject or topic, you will be directed to the agency’s website.

 - Need help finding the U.S. government department or agency you want to search?
 Click here.
 Agencies are listed alphabetically.